futaoo/kg-climate-analysis/README.md

 # Boosting Climate Analysis with Semantically Uplifted Knowledge Graphs
 With the spirit of reproducible research, this repository includes a complete collection of codes required to generate the results and diagrams presented in the paper:

-> J. Wu, F. Orlandi, D. O'Sullivan, E. Pisoni S. Dev, Boosting Climate Analysis with Semantically Uplifted Knowledge Graphs, *IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing*, 2022.
+> J. Wu, F. Orlandi, D. O'Sullivan, E. Pisoni, S. Dev, Boosting Climate Analysis with Semantically Uplifted Knowledge Graphs, *IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing*, 2022.

 ## Details
-- `ontoEnergy/ontoEnergy.ipynb` contains script converting tabular data into the rdf data and the coding work for figures shown in the paper.
-- `triples/individuals.owl` is a complete result of triples created by ontology modeling on CoSSMic dataset data fields.
-To identify the relationship between individuals implied by the data fields.
-We manually defined the vocabularies and named the individuals based on the CoSSMic documentation on the data fields.
-- `triples/data.ttl` contains a complete set of triples produced by `ontoEnergy/ontoEnergy.ipynb`.
+- `kg_climate_analysis.ipynb` contains coding work for sensor selection determined by using the combination of [`Burota` algorithm](https://pypi.org/project/BorutaShap/) and [`lazy_predict`](https://lazypredict.readthedocs.io/en/latest/), which is the first phase of the experiment on the paper.
+- `kg_rainfall_detection.ipynb` contains machine learning performance comparisons on NOAA data with/without Link-Climate knowledge graph.
+The machine learning algorithms are taken from [`scikit-learn`](https://scikit-learn.org/stable/) and have been optimized for the rainfall detection task.
+This part of codeing work is the second phase of the experiment.